port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/create-pull-request.md

 ---

-import PortTooltip from "/src/components/tooltip/tooltip.jsx"
+import PortTooltip from "/src/components/tooltip/tooltip.jsx" import FindCredentials from "/docs/build-your-software-catalog/sync-data-to-catalog/api/_template_docs/_find_credentials.mdx";

 # Create pull request

-This example illustrates how to open a pull-request in our Github repository from within Port using a Jenkins pipeline.
+This example illustrates how to open a pull-request in a GitHub repository from within Port using a Jenkins pipeline.

 The workflow involves adding a resource block to a Terraform `main.tf` file and subsequently generating a PR for the modification on GitHub.
 In this specific instance, the added resource is a storage account in the Azure cloud.

 :::info Prerequisites

 - This guide assumes you have a Port account and a basic knowledge of working with Port.
-If you haven't done so, go ahead and complete the [quickstart](/quickstart). **Setup the service blueprint that you will be using in this guide.**
+If you haven't done so, go ahead and complete the [quickstart](/quickstart). **Setup the `Service` blueprint that you will be using in this guide.**
-- You will need a Github repository in which you can place a workflow that we will use in this guide.
+- You will need a GitHub repository in which you can place the files that we will use in this guide.
 If you don't have one, we recommend [creating a new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) named `port-actions`.
-- You will need to have [Port's Github app](https://github.com/apps/getport-io) installed in your Github organization (the one that contains the repository you'll work with).
 - [Generic Webhook Trigger](https://plugins.jenkins.io/generic-webhook-trigger/) - This plugin enables Jenkins to receive and trigger jobs based on incoming HTTP requests, extracting data from JSON or XML payloads and making it available as variables.
 :::